nayanrabiul/mongodb-aggretion-problem/Array manipulation/Array Element Grouping/Scenario & explanation.md

 ### Scenario
-You want to provide a report for your online game **showing the total "coin" rewards** each gaming user has accumulated.
+You want to provide a report for your online game **showing the total "coin" rewards for each coin type** each gaming user has accumulated.
 The **challenge** is that the source collection captures each time the game awards a user with a type of coin in a growing array field containing many elements.

 However, for each gamer, you want to show